The Guide to Understanding City Council Meetings for Investors

 Reading Between the Lines

-Experienced investors listen for signals beyond the explicit agenda items:
+Experienced investors listen for signals beyond the agenda items themselves:

 - Staff recommendations: When planning staff recommends approval, the probability of passage is typically 80%+ in most jurisdictions.
 A staff recommendation against approval is a strong negative signal.